 1. Keep Daily Essentials Together

-Since I like to switch purses in the morning sometimes, I keep all of my day-to-day essentials—extra pens, lip balm, tissues, and headache medicine—in a small Pack-It Sac and quilted mini cubes.
+Since I like to switch purses in the morning sometimes, I keep all of my day-to-day essentials—extra pens, lip balm, tissues, and headache medicine—in a small Pack-It Sac or extra small cubes.
 This not only helps me to avoid digging around to find what I need inside a larger bag, but it makes it fast and easy to transfer things between bags when I’m moving quickly and likely to forget something.

 2. Organize Electronics Cords

 3. Streamline Your Laptop Bag

 I carry a Wayfinder backpack for my everyday needs on the go.
 This backpack gives me plenty of space for any extra files and cords, and it has a ton of pockets to help me keep things like jump drives and external hard drives safe and within easy reach.
 Plus, my 17” laptop fits perfectly in the padded compartment.
 It’s a lifesaver.

 4. #KonMari Your Drawers & Closets

 You can totally use the #KonMari method to organize your travel packing, but did you know you can use that same method at home?
 Put your out-of-season clothes in packing cubes (I recommend the compression sacs for bulky items and shoe sacs for out-of-season shoes), or extend their use by organizing your active draws.
-Pick up a set of cubes in the same size, then use the Marie Kondo folding method to line up shirts, pants, underwear, socks and more in your cubes.
+Pick up a set of cubes, then use the Marie Kondo folding method to line up shirts, pants, underwear, socks and more in your cubes.
 Then when it’s time to travel, you can easily just zip up a few cubes and head out the door.

 5. Separate Hair Accessories & Toiletries